 It is a question that has plagued scientists for almost a century but it is mostly a matter of semantics since we know exactly what a virus is and how we define it has no bearing on how we relate to them.
 Linnean taxonomy is arbitrary, drawing lines for human convienience that don’t exist in nature.
 As is often said in evolutionary biology, every offspring is the same species as its parents so dividing the species is less a matter of what they actually are as what helps us best understand them scientifically and also helps the lay public understand.
 They aren’t what we name them, they are what they are.
+I term this approach semantic consequentialism.
+To define language, not as if it has inherrent meaning, but by its utility in conveying information and what purpose it serves.

 In the end, a bacterium is about as conscious as a virus particle.
 They are both thoughtless biological machines who wriggle or ride the currents of the microcosmos peacefully unwitting of the rhtetorical bloodsport between academics who could be using their expertise to save lives as opposed to getting in sorority catfights over meaningless lines in the sand in the hours they waste on social media doing this instead of planting their eyes above a microscope.